wekempf/wekempf.github.io/input/posts/clojure-validation-part-1.md

 (s/def ::ssn valid-format?)
 ```

 We've created our namespace and required clojure.spec.alpha.
-The ```s/def``` call defines our predicate (so far) for validating SSN values.
-You may not be familiar with the ```::ssn``` syntax used here... that's a shortcut for specifying a keyword that's fully qualified with the current namespace.
-So, what we've really done here is defined the predicate for  ```:validation-experiment/ssn```.
+The `s/def` call defines our predicate (so far) for validating SSN values.
+You may not be familiar with the `::ssn` syntax used here... that's a shortcut for specifying a keyword that's fully qualified with the current namespace.
+So, what we've really done here is defined the predicate for  `:validation-experiment.ssn/ssn`.
 Because Clojure Spec defines predicates in a global registry it's a best practice to define them using namespaces to avoid name collisions.

-I've chosen to use a (private) named predicate function outside of the ```s/def```.
+I've chosen to use a (private) named predicate function outside of the `s/def`.
 This is a good practice for several reasons.
 First, it makes it easier to compose predicates as we'll see shortly.
 Just as importantly, though, it provides richer information that will be reported when there's validation errors.

-The ```valid-format?``` predicate validates that an SSN consists of 9 digits, with our without
-the '-' segment separators (i.e. 123456789 and 123-45-6789 are both valid).
+The `valid-format?` predicate validates that an SSN consists of 9 digits, with or without the '-' segment separators (i.e. 123456789 and 123-45-6789 are both valid).
 I'm accepting both formats to make it easier for a user to enter an SSN.

 With this in place, fire up a REPL with the following command.

 ```PowerShell
 PS> lein repl
 ```

 At the REPL enter the following.

 ```